ethereum/homestead-guide/source/account-management.rst

   > ethkey new test

 Enter a passphrase with which to secure this account (or nothing to use the master passphrase).
 It will prompt you to enter a passphrase to protect this key.
 If you just press enter, it'll use the default "master" passphrase.
 Typically this means you won't need to enter the passphrase for the key when you want to use the account (since it remembers the master passphrase).
 In general, you should try to use a different passphrase for each key since it prevents one compromised passphrase from giving access to other accounts.
 However, out of convenience you might decide that for low-security accounts to use the same passphrase.

-Here, let's give it the incredibly imaginitive passphrase of 123.
+Here, let's give it the incredibly imaginative passphrase of 123.
 (Never ever use simple passwords like this for anything else than ephemeral test accounts).
 Once you enter a passphrase, it'll ask you to confirm it by entering again.
 Enter 123 a second time.
 Because you gave it its own passphrase, it'll also ask you to provide a hint for this password which will be displayed to you whenever it asks you to enter it.
 The hint is stored in the wallet and is itself protected by the master passphrase.
 Enter the truly awful hint of 321 backwards.